ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 ---
-title: "Building and Deploying a Real-Time Kernel to the BeagleBone Black"
+title: "Building and Deploying a Real-time Kernel to the Beaglebone Black"
 date: 2023-04-22T11:13:34-07:00
 description: "How to build and deploy a real-time Linux kernel to the BeagleBone Black."